 A very good resource for planning an eclipse trip in 2024 is Best Places to See the 2024 American Eclipse Based on Historical Weather Data at Sky Live.
 A nice table gives a quick overview of places to observe from.
 This site is also on the resources page.
 SkyLive covers the duration of totality and weather conditions, like mostly clear, partly cloudy, and mostly cloudy weather conditions by percentage for major cities along the 14,790 km or 9,190 mile long eclipse shadow path.
 Information such as is presented below can be derived from the page linked above.

 In Mexico, when the eclipse touches the mainland at Mazatlán, the duration of totality is 4:22, and the maximum eclipse occurs in Naraz, where it lasts 4:29 and there is 52% chance of clear skies.
 Now the duration of totality slowly decreases.
-The eclipse path moves into the United States of America near Eagle Pass, Texas where the prediction states that there is a 33% possiblity of cloudy skies.
+The eclipse path moves into the United States of America near Eagle Pass, Texas where the prediction states that there is a 33% possibility of cloudy skies.
 The state where the best possibilities occur are in Texas, but there is no guarantee anywhere.
 SkyLive gives the data for seventeen different cities in Texas.
 The duration of the eclipse in Indianapolis, Indiana is 3:51 and the possibility of a clear sky is set at 41%.
 As the eclipse enters Canada, the first location listed is Bellville, Ontario where the duration of totality is 2:04 with a 33% of clear sky.

 The image below comes from the Stellarium planetarium program.
 It was programmed for northeastern Ohio, but these results will be similar in your own sky at the time of totality.

-For this eclipse we are fortunate to be treated to the spectacle of a very nice periodic comet that heading for its perihelion date with the Sun.
+For this eclipse we are fortunate to be treated to the spectacle of a very nice periodic comet that is heading for its perihelion date with the Sun.
 Comet 12P/Pons-Brooks has been quite active so far for this visit to the inner solar system, a visit that occurs once every 71.3 years.
-Maybe when the Moon covers the Sun completely, sharp eyes and cameras can spot the comet near Jupiter.
+Perhaps when the Moon covers the Sun completely, sharp eyes and cameras can spot the comet near Jupiter.
 Brighter, but closer to the horizon, Venus may also be seen.

 Enjoy these resources or go to our page dedicated to April 8, 2024 Solar Eclipse Resources that will be updated frequently until the eclipse occurs.